kai-hirose/AirportProject/README.md

 # Strengths & Weaknesses:

-	Strengths: Started early, good planning, good communication
+	Strengths: Started early, good planning, good communication,Adapted to mistake

-	Weaknesses: roadblock with rpcgen, Unable to detect error easily, Circular dependencies in the makefile but is taken care of in the compiler,
+	Weaknesses: roadblock with rpcgen, Unable to detect error easily, Circular dependencies in the makefile but is taken care of in the compiler, Didn't read instructions carefully

 # Running Instructions: